Sigappu Nirathil Chinnappoo: Plot

-Annachi is a social worker who fights anti-social people, even those of high status.
+Annachi is a social worker who fights anti-social people, including those of high status.
 This leads to a mortal attack on him by a criminal named Mahadevan and for six months, Annachi's wife Kasturi tends to her husband who is comatose.
 Just when Annachi is regaining consciousness, Mahadevan returns to kill him and frames Annachi's wife, leading to her arrest.
 Annachi's son becomes determined to clear his mother's name.
 He eventually kills Mahadevan and is sent to a juvenile detention center, while Kasturi is exonerated.